the HIKES

 the end.
 Very few (maybe 2 or 3) cairns showing

-the way.
+the way (planned to mark this trail in the near future).
 The landscape is amazing hiking through

 dark grey rock formations, deep holes and